Over 50 Years Of Combined Legal Experience In Washington

-If you were hurt or became ill on the job in Washington State, you are entitled to file for workers’ compensation benefits to keep you financially stable.
+If you were hurt or became ill on the job in Washington state, you are entitled to file for workers’ compensation benefits to keep you financially stable.

 The Washington State Department of Labor & Industries (L&I) administers the workers’ compensation program in our state.
 Under this program, you are entitled to: